-If you are getting housing benefit but are still finding it hard to pay your rent, you may be able to get extra help by applying for a Discretionary Housing Payments (DHPs).
-If you are no longer claiming Housing Benefit because you now claim Universal Credit, you can still apply for Discretionary Housing Payment.
+If you are getting Housing Benefit but are still finding it hard to pay your rent, you may be able to get extra help by applying for a Discretionary Housing Payments (DHPs).
+If you are no longer claiming Housing Benefit because you now claim Universal Credit, you can still apply for a DHP.

 The funds available under this scheme are limited and we can only help residents who need it most.
-Usually we will only grant DHP for a limited period after which the decision is re-assessed.
+Usually, we will only grant DHP for a limited period after which you will need to re-apply.

 The following things are looked at when making a decision:

 - whether you have attempted to remedy the situation yourself

 - your total weekly income

 - your total weekly outgoings

 - whether anyone else in the household can help financially

 - whether you have any loans for debts still to pay

 - whether you could re-arrange any of your finances to help the situation